-To be a good shepherd you need sheep of course.
-Sheep are often thought of as dumb animals but in fact they are reasonably smart on par with cattle and pigs, if that helps.
-They are instinctive animals that very much stick together in herds for protection but can be lead and mustered quite easily.
+Sheep are instinctive animals that very much stick together in herds for protection but can be lead and mustered quite easily.
 If you have ever tried to get close to a sheep you will know that they are a little skittish and will scatter when they are approached.
 Walking through a flock of sheep can feel very much like Moses parting the sea.

 Sheep do however respond to the voice of someone they trust.
 They learn to associate the voice from a young age with safety and food.
 When one sheep feels safe to follow the voice, the others will generally fall in behind and follow as well.
-This characteristic and staying together for protection, make them relatively easy to control.